Learning Transfer Operators by Kernel Density Estimation: Theory of Density Estimation

-Variance is a question of balancing the number of bins $K$ versus the data count $N$, but relative to the unknown density $p_X$.
+Variance is a question of balancing the number of bins $K$ versus the data count $N$, but relative to the unknown density $\rho_X$.

-Therefore the mean square error for the density estimation $p_{N,K}(x)$ at an arbitrary point $x\in [0,1]$ follows,
+Therefore the mean square error for the density estimation $\rho_{N,K}(x)$ at an arbitrary point $x\in [0,1]$ follows,

-To interpret, when a fixed data set (size) $N$ is given, from an unknown distribution $p_X$, we can only choose $K$ and this choice is called bandwidth selection.
-From Eq.~(\ref{msehist}), large $K$ (more bins) yields decreased bias (the first term), but the variance (the second term) will tend to be large.
-Thus demonstrates the balancing struggle between bias and variance in choosing the number of bins, the bandwidth.
+To interpret, when a fixed data set of size $N$ is given, from an unknown distribution $\rho_X$, we can only choose $K$ and this choice is called bandwidth selection.
+From \cref{msehist}, large $K$ (more bins) yields decreased \gls{bias} (the first term), but the variance (the second term) will tend to be large.
+This demonstrates the balancing struggle between \gls{bias} and variance in choosing the number of bins, and the bandwidth.
 Figs.~\ref{fig2}-\ref{fig5} demonstrate this bandwidth selection balancing act.
-Again, we reiterate that formally the analysis requires $C_1\geq 0$ be bounded whereas the derivative of the invariant density of the logistic map is not of bounded derivative type in [0,1], still many estimates exist in the literature (\cite{Peter1995, bollt2000controlling, nie_coca_2018} etc.), including ourselves, which we now call a ``typical sin."
-An argument that it may not be fatal for practical problems is the fact that in real world dynamical systems that there is always noise, which has the effect of smoothing (e.g., noise sampled from a smooth distribution serves as a mollifier that can bring even a singular distribution ``blurred" into a $C^\infty$ distribution) or rather producing invariant densities that are smooth after all.
-See Fig.~\ref{fig2} for histogram density estimations for the Fig.~\ref{fig1}(Right) randomly perturbed logistic map data.
+Again, we reiterate that formally the analysis requires $C_1\geq 0$ be bounded whereas the derivative of the invariant density of the logistic map is not of bounded derivative type in $[0,1]$, still many estimates exist in the literature (\cite{Peter1995, bollt2000controlling, nie_coca_2018} etc.), including ourselves, which we now call a ``typical sin."
+An argument that it may not be fatal for practical problems is the fact that in real-world dynamical systems, there is always noise, which has the effect of smoothing (e.g., noise sampled from a smooth distribution serves as a mollifier that can bring even a singular distribution ``blurred" into a $C^\infty$ distribution) or rather producing invariant densities that are smooth after all \cite{petersen1989ergodic,robinson1998dynamical,dajani2002ergodic,becker1989dynamical,tu2012dynamical}.
+See \cref{fig2} for histogram density estimations for \cref{fig1} (Right) randomly perturbed logistic map data.